 Reduced Customer Lifetime Value

-With time, failing to provide your subscribers with relevant content through your marketing emails can result in your subscribers’ disinterest in your brand.
-Under-mailing your subscribers will lower your lifetime value or the total revenue that your business generates from your customers throughout your relationship with them.
+With time, failing to provide your subscribers with relevant content can result in your subscribers’ disinterest in your brand.
+Under-mailing them will lower your lifetime value or the total revenue that your business generates from your customers.

 Low to Nonexistent Inbox Presence

-According to a study published by Statista Research Department on Jul 17, 2022, there were an estimated 319.6 billion emails sent and received daily across the globe.
+According to the Statista Research Department, there were an estimated 319.6 billion emails sent and received daily across the globe.
 This figure is projected to increase to 376.4 billion by 2025.
-This only shows that email marketing is still one of the most preferred campaign strategies today and in the years to come.
+This only shows that email marketing is still one of the most preferred campaign strategies today and in the future.
 When your inbox presence is low due to under-mailing, your subscribers may not recognize your brand anymore.

 Higher Complaint Rates

-While reducing the number of marketing emails you send to your subscribers can decrease the number of complaints you receive, it will have the opposite effect on your complaint rate.
+Reducing the number of marketing emails you send to your subscribers can decrease the number of complaints you receive.
+But it will have the opposite effect on your complaint rate.
 Sending fewer emails means that your complaint rate will increase greatly with each complaint you receive.